 After finishing college, the last thing you may be interested in is reading a book or learning something new.
-That’s understandable, since you’ve just spent the last few years learning. . .and learning. . .and learning.
+That’s understandable since you’ve just spent the last few years learning... .and learning...and learning.
 You’ve studied all kinds of things and can speak about them intelligently.
-But graduating from college or other training program shouldn’t be the end of your learning process.
+But graduating from college or other training programs shouldn’t be the end of your learning process.

 What you know right now will likely change almost completely within five years.
 This is especially true in technology-related careers, where everything can change in a matter of five minutes.

 Think about this: doctors and lawyers are required to undertake yearly continuing education to keep abreast of changes in their fields, updates, and new developments.
 Imagine if you were seeing a doctor who doesn’t know about a new surgical technique that would benefit you.
 Or that you were going to court with a lawyer who would argue your case based on a law that was overturned one, two, or even five years ago.
 Continuing medical and legal education (CME/CLE) are required to bring new developments to these professionals and help prevent them from making a potential mistake with far-reaching implications.

 Shouldn’t you also consider continuous learning for the same reasons?

 Whatever field you work in, keeping up-to-date with new developments has changed since night classes.
 Online learning makes continuous learning much easier than before, with availability nearly anytime you are.
 That means the courses and training you want to take are available at the touch of a button, and you don’t necessarily need to spend two or more years working for another degree.

 But continuous learning doesn’t have to mean work-related.
 Picking up new skills can mean learning photography, cooking, a foreign language, coding, dog training, or anything else you’ve always wanted to learn to do.
 Whatever your interests, you can get an idea of what’s involved, or learn everything from massive open online courses (MOOC) that offer certificates.
 Many of these courses are inexpensive, or even free.